 - 1. Remove, clean, and de-burr all of the finger tips and the receiver groove, then inspect the fingers and receiver for any cracks or damage. - If any of the brake fingers or the receiver are damaged in any way, DO NOT use the brake until you have replaced these parts with new ones. - 2.
-Replace the fingers and properly seat them (refer to Steps 8-13 beginning on page 21 for detailed instructions).
+Replace the fingers, follow the procedure on page 10 (Cleaning the machine fingers).